mosip/documentation/docs/admin-portal-user-guide.md

 3. Select the **Center Name** from the dropdown against the User Name, Administrative Zone.
 4. Click **Save**.

-### Search and Dropdowns
+### Search and dropdowns

-To get the results starting with specific character/ set of characters, prepend that specific character/set of characters with **"Asterisk"**.
-Similarly to get the results ending with specific character/ set of characters, append that specific character/ set of characters with **"Asterisk"**.
-For the results containing a specific character/ set of characters, prepend and append that specific character/ set of characters with **"Asterisk"**.
+* To get the results starting with specific character/ set of characters, prepend that specific character/set of characters with `asterisk` symbol.
+* Similarly to get the results ending with specific character/ set of characters, append that specific character/ set of characters with `asterisk`.
+* For the results containing a specific character/ set of characters, prepend and append that specific character/ set of characters with `asterisk`.

+Below is the image illustrating the same.

 ![](_images/admin-masterdata-search-filter.png)